openumea/openumea-deployment/README.txt

-IMPORTANT
+Important
 =========

-This is the AUTHORITATIVE SOURCE of how to setup ckan for OpenUmea

-Everything is REQUIRED to be automated and deployable by script.
+This is the authoritative source of how to setup ckan for OpenUmea Everything is required to be automated and deployable by script.

-This is also the DISASTER RECOVERY solution.
+This is also the disaster recovery solution.

 How full deployment works
 =========================